Nirij3m/Unscrabble/README.md

   tips: You can at all time CTRL+C to exit the program.

 ### Compile from source
-It'e very likely that you won't be able to run the binary file directly, mainly because the .c file was compiled with a different version of gcc than yours.
-In that case, you still can compile it from source!
 - First install the ncurses library
 ```bash
 sudo apt-get install libncurses5-dev libncursesw5-dev